History of the Ming dynasty: Isolation to globalization

 Ming rulers faced the challenge of balancing Central Asian trade and military threats against dangerous but profitable sea powers.
 The questions were cultural, political, and economic.
 The historian Arthur Waldron declares that the early rulers faced the question "Was the Ming to be essentially a Chinese version of the Yuan, or was it to be something new?"
 The Tang dynasty provided an example of cosmopolitan and culturally flexible rule, but the Song dynasty, which never controlled key areas of Central Asia, offered an example that was culturally Han Chinese.
 The dynasty was basically reshaped by it successes and frustrations in dealing with the two sides of the outside world.

 Universal rulership

 The early Ming emperors from the Hongwu Emperor to the Zhengde Emperor continued Yuan practices such as hereditary military institutions, demanding Korean and Muslim concubines and eunuchs, having Mongols serve in the Ming military, patronizing Tibetan Buddhism, with the early Ming Emperors seeking to project themselves as "universal rulers" to various peoples such as Central Asian Muslims, Tibetans, and Mongols.
 The Yongle Emperor cited Emperor Taizong of Tang as a model for being familiar with both China and the steppe people.
-The legacy of the Mongol Khan's as supporters of both Eastern and western religions, ruler ship over the plains and steppes, was claimed by the Ming such as patronizing Islam and using the Chinese, Persian, and Mongol languages in edicts on Islam which were also used by the Yuan to show the Ming were the heirs to this Yuan legacy.
+The legacy of the Mongol Khan's as supporters of both Eastern and western religions and rulers of the agricultural plains and steppes was claimed by the Ming, such as patronizing Islam and using the Chinese, Persian, and Mongol languages in edicts on Islam, which were also used by the Yuan to show the Ming were the heirs to this Yuan legacy.
+Inspired by New Qing History studies, the so-called "New Ming History" studies have also emerged, which similarly attempts to draw attention to the Inner Asian characteristics of the Ming dynasty.